algorandfoundation/specs/dev/TEAL_opcodes.md

 - Availability: v5
 - Mode: Application

-`itxn_field` fails if A is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `itxn_field` also fails if A is an account, asset, or app that does not appear in `txn.Accounts`, `txn.ForeignAssets`, or `txn.ForeignApplications` of the invoking transaction.
-(Setting addresses in asset creation are exempted from this requirement.)
+`itxn_field` fails if A is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `itxn_field` also fails if A is an account, asset, or app that is not _available_.
+(Setting addresses in asset creation transactions need not be _available_.)

 ## itxn_submit